estebanbecker/Parallel-computing-UPC/README.md

 ![image](Images/speed-up_function_N.png) <span id="fig9"
 label="fig9"></span>

-On this graph we can see that, even if the speed up is bigger than one for heat 1 and heat 2, having a program (heat 3 and 4) with local data helps a lot.
-We can also observe than for small grids the parallelized version are slower than the c version.
+On this graph we can see that, even if the speed-up is bigger than one for heat 1 and heat 2, having a program (heat 3 and 4) with local data helps a lot.
+We can also observe that for small grids, the parallelized version is slower than the c version.

 | N    | Speed-up of heat 4 in function of heat 3 |
 |:-----|:-----------------------------------------|